1. What is source plasma?

 Our body replenishes plasma in about two days, unlike blood which takes about two months.
 You can donate plasma as often as once a week.
 Donating frequently can help you partake in creating more solutions for those in need.

 It takes commitment to become a qualified plasma donor at CPR.
 Thank you for maintaining a healthy lifestyle and good health to donate your plasma.
 We value the significant amount of time you have taken to make the plasma donations.
 As a token of appreciation we would like to compensate your valuable time and commitment.
 If you wish you may donate your compensation to charitable organizations and receive a tax receipt.
+Please note that applicant donors are only compensated upon qualification (see FAQ#14 for details and compensation).

 No. All plasma collection centres whether remunerating donors or not undergo the same review process for licensing by Health Canada and must abide by all applicable regulations in order to be operational.

-Stricter regulations such as thorough donor eligibility criteria and testing requirements were made effective to address the compromised blood system in Canada in response to the Krever Commission.
+Stricter regulations such as thorough donor selection criteria and testing requirements were made effective to address the compromised blood system in Canada in response to the Krever Commission.
 Furthermore advancements such as viral DNA and RNA testing or NAT testing minimize the viral window period allowing earlier detection of reactive donors.
 Advancements in manufacturing technology such as validated viral inactivation and filtration steps. make the plasma protein products one of the safest and effective treatment modalities.

 As a result there has not been a single case of HIV, Hepatitis B and Hepatitis C transmission in patients receiving plasma protein products since the last 25 years, despite the fact that most of the plasma donors were paid.